 You turn on the TV when you eat: I feel like a cranky Mom when I discuss this with mindful eating class participants (no eating in front of the TV!) but there is no question that paying attention to the television makes it much harder to pay attention to your body and your food.
 Have you ever noticed that whatever food you're eating while watching TV somehow "disappears."
 When you finally tear your eyes away from the screen and look down at your plate, somehow there are no nachos left on the plate!
-Yes, you did, in fact, eat that whole plate of nachos.
 Were they good?
 Did you enjoy them?
 Did your brain even register that you were eating them?
 While your body may actually feel full after you methodically but mindlessly ate those nachos, your satisfaction from those nachos is likely lacking.
-So you hoist yourself off the couch and head back to the kitchen in search of something else to help you feel more satisfied.
-Sound familiar?
+And that can lead you to another trip to the kitchen for something else to satisfy you.

-You end up working through your meal: Maybe you don't eat in front of the TV, but instead you work at your desk.
+You end up working through your meal: Maybe you don't eat in front of the TV, but instead you're both eating and working at the same time.
 Obviously, this is a huge distraction.
-If you're actually working or reviewing work emails or memos, you're certainly not focusing on nourishing yourself and enjoying your food.
-What's more, these activities can easily turn stressful—we're talking about work here, right?
-And even if all you're really doing is checking social media or doing online shopping or browsing during your lunchtime, it's still going to be distracting (especially if it's a good sale!).
+If you're actually working or reviewing emails or memos, you're certainly not focusing on nourishing yourself and enjoying your food.
+What's more, these activities can easily turn stressful—we're talking about work here, after all.
+And even if all you're really doing is checking social media or doing online shopping or browsing during your lunchtime, it's still a distracting activity.

-You check your phone while eating: Catching up with what others are doing via social media, listening to #podcast or scrolling through your feed—all of these activities take your mind off of your food (not to mention your company, if you're eating with someone else).
-Some of the images you come across may also be rather triggering in terms of eating or #bodyimage issues—not exactly what you want anytime, let alone while you're trying to eat.
+You check your phone while eating: Catching up with what others are doing via social media, listening to a #podcast or scrolling through your feed—all of these activities take your mind off of your food (not to mention your company, if you're eating with someone else).
+Another thing to consider: some of the images you come across may be triggering in terms of eating or #bodyimage issues—not exactly what you want anytime, let alone while you're trying to eat.
 This may be one of the toughest behaviors to stop because our phones are pretty much just extensions of our bodies these days, but it can be done!

 Distractions while you're eating are both pervasive and invasive.
 Why allow them in when you're trying to nourish yourself?